Ahmet Altan: Prosecution

-On 4 November 2019 Altan was sentenced to 10 years and 6 months imprisonment by the court of cassation, but then the court ordered his release on probation.
+On 4 November 2019, Altan was sentenced to 10 years and 6 months imprisonment by the court of cassation, but then the court ordered his release on probation.
 On 12 November 2019 the police detained him again after a ruling reversing his release.

-On the 25 of November 2019, Altan was awarded the Geschwister Scholl Prize, a literary award of the Bavarian branch of the German Publishers and Booksellers Association.
+On 25 November 2019, Altan was awarded the Geschwister Scholl Prize, a literary award of the Bavarian branch of the German Publishers and Booksellers Association.

 Altan was released from prison on 14 April 2021 after order by the Court of Cassation.